-Full Block + seminar, 1.5 Units Advanced Placement 1193 artistic creation and architecture throughout the World from Prehistory to Contemporary movements.
+Semester Block + Flex, 1.5 Units Advanced Placement 1193 Teacher recommendation Advanced Placement Art History is a survey of artistic creation and architecture developments throughout the World from Prehistory to Contemporary movements.
 In this course, students examine and critically analyze major forms of artistic expression from the past and the present from a variety of cultures.

-Students will be exposed to a gambit of works through slideshows and will discover their significance in lecture, discussion, and critical readings.
+Students will be exposed to a gambit of works through slideshows and will discover their significance in lectures, discussions, and critical readings.
 Students will be challenged with big ideas and essential questions, considering such issues as patronage, gender, and the functions and effects of works of art, requiring them to conduct research using the Art Historical skills valued by historians and higher education faculty today.